Cloud-Architekt/cloud-architekt.github.io/_posts/2020-02-23-azuread-tenant-hardening-security-settings-considerations.md

 ![](../2020-02-23-azuread-tenant-hardening-security-settings-considerations/identity-secure-score-action.png)

 In this example you should take care on your “Emergency access accounts” (“Break glass”) if you like to exclude them from MFA (as planned  in case of MFA service outage).
-You’ll find more information about these accounts for “break glass” scenarios in one of my recent blog posts: [Cloud-Architekt.net | How to implement and manage Emergency Access Accounts / Break Glass](https://www.cloud-architekt.net/how-to-implement-and-manage-emergency-access-accounts/)
+You’ll find more details about it in my blog post [about managing accounts for "break glass" or "emergency" scenarios.](https://www.cloud-architekt.net/how-to-implement-and-manage-emergency-access-accounts/)

 Configuration of [Azure AD Identity Protection](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection), [Privileged Identity Management](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure) or (Global) [Password Protection](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-password-ban-bad) and other latest security features are also part of the recommended actions if you have not already enabled it.